threejay20/aws-hybrid-architecture-portfolio/01-serverless-api/README.md

 This project implements a stateless HTTP API using fully managed AWS services.

-The goal is to expose a small REST interface while avoiding server management, capacity planning, and idle infrastructure costs.
+The service exposes a small REST interface while avoiding server management, capacity planning, and idle infrastructure.

 ---